Blue Whale

 Who would win in a fight: the blue whale or the orca?

 A blue whale would win in a fight against an orca.
-This is because adult blue whales are far too large for a single orca to take down.
-However, orcas frequently target young blue whales and take them down using intricate pod-based communication.
+Adult blue whales are far too large for a single orca to take down.
+However, a pod of orcas can and do kill blue whales.

 What's the difference between blue whales and killer whales?

 The main differences between blue whales and killer whales are that blue whales are larger, feed using baleen, and don’t live in the furthest northern waters.
-Killer whales are smaller, are predatory and have teeth, and live throughout the world’s oceans.
+Killer whales are actually dolphins and are not whales.
+Killer whales (orcas) are smaller, predatory and have teeth, and live throughout the world’s oceans.

 What's the difference between bowhead whales and blue whales?